-This year we are delighted also to welcome cellist Joshua Lynch, who will be performing the Saint-Saens Cello Concerto no.1 with the orchestra, giving members the chance to work with a top soloist.
+In 2018 we were delighted also to welcome cellist Joshua Lynch, who performed the Saint-Saens Cello Concerto no.1 with the orchestra, giving members the chance to work with a top soloist.

-Other exciting repertoire for the concert will include Mascagni’s wonderful Intermezzo from Cavalleria Rusticana, movements from Mendelssohn’s Italian Symphony and the exciting Habanera by Chabrier.
+Other exciting repertoire included Mascagni’s wonderful Intermezzo from Cavalleria Rusticana, movements from Mendelssohn’s Italian Symphony and the exciting Habanera by Chabrier.